Andrei Rudyev: Civilization X and the Fabrication of Well-Being

 In 2005, Andrei Rudyev first drew wide attention in Saint Petersburg with ‘Antarctic Mission’, an installation that transformed the façade of the Museum of the Arctic and Antarctic into a drifting iceberg populated by forty-three enormous penguins.
 Twenty years later, marking his sixtieth birthday, he is taking stock of his career with three exhibitions across the city.

-The first exhibition to open was Eternal Youth.
-The phrase itself already carried a note of bitter irony, evident even in the two posters the artist designed for the show.
-In the first, 'youth' is tightly clamped between a set of elderly dentures; in the second, it makes a playful, almost irreverent reference to the The Tibetan Book of the Dead.
-In other words, the very notion of 'youth' is approached from the standpoint of an ironic gerontology.
+The first exhibition to open was ‘Eternal Youth’.
+The phrase already carries a note of bitter irony, made clear in the two posters the artist designed for the show.
+In the first, the word “youth” is tightly clamped between a set of elderly dentures; in the second, it makes a playful, almost irreverent allusion to ‘The Tibetan Book of the Dead’.
+In other words, the very idea of youth is approached through the lens of ironic gerontology.

 ‘Civilization X’ is conceived as a total installation, bringing together works from different periods of the artist’s career.
 Andrei Rudyev (b.
 1966) recalls that he held his very first exhibition at the Borey Art Center in St Petersburg in 1994; now, three decades later, he comes full circle.

 The exhibition evokes the halls of a local history museum, with each room bearing its own title.
-‘Traces of Material Culture’ brings together collages, assemblages, and textured objects, revealing the artist’s fascination with the things and details of the surrounding world—elements he continually collects and recombines to generate new meanings.
+‘Traces of Material Culture’ brings together collages, assemblages, and textured objects, revealing the artist’s fascination with the things and details of the surrounding world – elements he continually collects and recombines to generate new meanings.

 A hall titled simply ‘Fine Arts’ pays tribute to figurative painting, whose subjects and details are likewise assembled through the juxtaposition of paradoxes.
 Here, the origin of any given element is irrelevant: it may derive from a fresco by Giotto (c.
 1267–1337), an illustration from science fiction, naïve advertising, or a still from a horror film.
-What matters is that these fragments begin to interlock, forming a self-contained narrative—one that also speaks to a world saturated with images that have long since taken on lives of their own.
+What matters is that these fragments begin to interlock, forming a self-contained narrative – one that also speaks to a world saturated with images that have long since taken on lives of their own.

 Elsewhere, the ‘Synthetic Arts’ hall presents hybrids and mutations.
 Here, painting merges with short videos, pre-composed sounds, and collages that intrude unabashedly into the very fabric of the canvas.

 And finally, a room titled ‘Temporary Storage (New Acquisitions)’ reveals the underlying premise of this “museum of the self.”
 It is constructed as a kind of Platonic artist’s cave from which the artist observes the world.
 It contains familiar objects of everyday life, transformed into theatrical props: a bed, a work desk, a television, a computer, trophies in the form of antlers, a muttering radio, a clock, a floor lamp, a wall calendar, and a vinyl record player.
-And yes—the calendar is, of course, open at ‘Friday the 13th’, in the Year of the Fire Horse.
+And yes – the calendar is, of course, open at ‘Friday the 13th’, in the Year of the Fire Horse.
 Behind a curtain in one corner hangs a black thought-form resembling a traditional comic-book speech bubble.
 But there is no text.
 Instead, a projection of smouldering fire flickers slowly across the wall, directly over the artwork.
-It is still low but already spreading—and only by bending down does one notice, in the corner, a standard fire extinguisher with a crooked note: ‘out of order’.
+It is still low but already spreading – and only by bending down does one notice, in the corner, a standard fire extinguisher with a crooked note: ‘out of order’.

 Yet the full impact of ‘Civilization X’ cannot be understood without also visiting the Mosya Gallery on Moiseenko Street, near the contemporary admin and business district of Nevskaya Ratusha, where Saint Petersburg’s city administration convenes.
 Here rather incongruously the Mosya gallery occupies a dilapidated interior in a run-down 19th-century building.
 Such are the realities of today’s Saint Petersburg.